arjunguha/compsci220-scala/website/reading/scala-basics/index.md

 title: Scala Basics
 ---

+## Background Reading

+For the first few weeks of the class, we will use the Linux command-line before graduating to more sophisticated tools.
+The course virtual machine has a program called "LXTerminal", which you should use.

+Unless you're familar with the Linux command-line, you must read  Zed Shaw's [Command Line Crash Course](http://learncodethehardway.org/cli/book/cli-crash- course.html) upto and including the chapter on *Removing a File (rm)*.
+Zed likes to swear at his own readers, so we'd like to apologize in advance on his behalf.

 ## The Scala REPL

 Like many modern languages, Scala has a *REPL*, which you can use to evaluate